List of music considered the worst: 2000s–2020s

+Starface was a critical and commercial failure, attracting negative critic reviews due to its use of artificial intelligence in production.
+Pitchfork described the album as "slop-pop" and gave it a score of 0.0, the lowest rating given by the website in 19 years.
+Drew Millard, writing for the magazine, called the album a "piece of shit" and opined that "its very existence has made the world a worse place".
+Sputnikmusic called it "an insult to music as an art form" and "quite literally one of the worst albums to ever exist".

 Songs

 The following songs have been named by critics, broadcasters, composers, and listeners as the "worst ever".
 Examples of sources include VH1's "50 Most Awesomely Bad Songs Ever" and Blender's "Run for Your Life!
 It's the 50 Worst Songs Ever!".